hyperledger-labs/mosaique-decentralized-workflows/documentation/whitepaper.md

 ## Decentralized enterprise business workflows

-Blockchain technology provides a way for organizations to work together in online automated systems while retaining the security and trust that they would expect from their internal systems.
-Organizations have very strong internal systems for their staff and clients to work on their business objectives.
-However, there are business use cases where a business workflow needs input from another organization to be completed.
-The requirement for another organization to be involved may come from government regulation or from internal organization policies.
-An organizational workflow is a prescribed set of steps required to combine input data and approvals to complete a task.
-When a workflow requires data or approvals from external organizations, the central systems of the organization are not well set up to handle this.
-There is a level of trust required that may not appeal to the risk management departments of the participating organizations.
-Efforts have been made to overcome this by involving third party organizations to provide the trust between organizations or to have the organizations directly integrate their systems together.
-These third parties could be banks, lawyers, or insurance companies.
-Including third parties increases the expense and slows down the processes.
-Having third parties involved makes automation more expensive and makes full system auditing very difficult.
-Requiring organizations to directly integrate with each other is a very slow and resource intensive option.
-It also makes the system susceptible to changes introduced by each party involved.
-As more organizations get involved, the cross product of integrations and dependencies becomes an insurmountable problem.
+Currently, organizations have robust internal systems for their staff and clients, but when external organizations need to be involved in a workflow, it becomes challenging.
+Trust is essential, but involving third parties like banks or insurance companies increases costs and slows down processes.
+Direct integration between organizations is resource-intensive and prone to complications.
+For example, in car insurance, multiple steps involving drivers, insurance companies, and the police require inputs, reports, and signoffs, leading to inefficiencies and the need for trust.
+We lack a technical solution that automates workflows between organizations while ensuring security and trust.
+Although we could have a direct integration between organizations, it is still highly complex and resource intensive.

-Let\'s look at the example of car insurance.
-In particular, let\'s consider a vehicular accident claim.
+Let's dive deeper at the example of car insurance.
+In particular, let's consider a vehicular accident claim.
 After an accident, an accident record needs to be created.
 This may include information from the two drivers, their insurance companies, and the police.
 That information is